Introduction

 Debug Groups

 In some cases even labeling every object may not give you the context you need.
 In order to help you identify what part of your code a particular error message was generated by, WebGPU also gives you the ability to set Debug Groups.
-A Debug Group works somewhat like an Error Scope, in that you push and pop them onto a stack, but their sole purpose is to be included in error messages to give you a better sense of where the problem occured.
+A Debug Group works somewhat like an Error Scope, in that you push and pop them onto a stack, but their sole purpose is to be included in error messages to give you a better sense of where the problem occurred.
 For example:

 const commandEncoder = device.createCommandEncoder();